NervanaSystems/ngraph/doc/sphinx/source/buildlb.rst

 ``Interpreter``, and unit tests by default.
 See :ref:`default_ngflags` for more detail.

-A "from scratch" source-code build of that defaults to the PlaidML backend contains rich algorithm libraries akin to those that were previously available only to developers willing to spend extensive time writing, testing, and customizing kernels.
+A "from scratch" source-code build that defaults to the PlaidML backend contains rich algorithm libraries akin to those that were previously available only to developers willing to spend extensive time writing, testing, and customizing kernels.
 An ``NGRAPH_PLAIDML`` dist can function like framework